kwaschny/Twitch-VOD-Offline-Viewer/README.md

 ## Optional: Channel emotes

 In order to see channel specific emotes, you will need to specify the channel ID.
-There are many ways to retrieve this information, for example using the [Twitch Channel ID Finder](https://streamscharts.com/tools/convert-username).
+There are many ways to retrieve this information, for example using [Twitch Channel ID Finder](https://streamscharts.com/tools/convert-username).

 ### BetterTTV, FrankerFaceZ & 7TV